Pedro-Bronsveld/anki-editor/README.md

 ![Nested Conditional Diagnostic](resources/images/diagnostic-nested-conditional.png)

-- Suggestions of some built-in CSS classes in Anki when writing selectors in a card's stylesheet.
+- Completions of some built-in CSS classes in Anki when writing selectors in a card's stylesheet.

 ![Anki CSS Classes Suggestions](resources/images/completion-css-classes.png)

 - Forwarding of HTML, CSS and Javascript intellisense to VSCode's language services.

 - Syntax highlighting.

+- Snippets for some field replacements and conditional blocks when the cursor is outside a field replacement.
+Can be triggered using `Ctrl` + `Space` by default.

 ## Extension Settings